gkappler/CombinedParsers.jl/docs/src/man/pcre-compliance.md

 41 failed tests on 27 patterns
 (See [list of failed patterns](pcre-compliance-failed.md)).
 ### Performance Overview:
+The PCRE C backend of `@r_str` has arrived at a widely optimized codebase after decades of improvements.
-CombinedParsers is a very young package that will be optimized further, but already `@re_str` pure Julia regular expression parsing is competitive with `@r_str` with the PCRE C backend which has arrived at a widely optimized codebase after decades of improvements.
+Although CombinedParsers.jl is a very young package that will be optimized further, `@re_str` pure Julia Regcomb is competitive with PCRE `@r_str` Regex.

+The benchmarkin results of the first 100 test patterns in the PCRE test set are summarized in the following, comparing `match(Regex(pattern,flags),s)` with `_iterate(Regcomb(pattern,flags),s)`:
+PCRE benchmarks have a range between 83.0ns to 682.5ns.
+CombinedParsers benchmarks range between 33.0ns to 28515.5ns.
+51.0% of benchmarks are faster with CombinedParsers compared to PCRE.
+The average ratio of `time_Recomb/time_Regex` is 2.73.

 Benchmark timings for regular expression construction and matching comparing `Regex` (x axis) and `Regcomb` (y axis), both on a log10 scale: